c0g/c0g.github.io/_posts/2013-06-19-Sensordroning.md

 It does feel strange, coming from a background of mostly writing numerical code in scripting languages like Python or MATLAB.
 The Android platform does things in a specific way, and doing them any other way is either impossible, terrible or tedious.

 I don't feel that nearly so much in numerical code, because I've already learned the platform.
-If I kept having to look up the mean of $+$ I can imagine I'd get frustrated very quickly.
-Perhaps we're constrained by the current maths- having a completely different mathematics with exciting new operators we can't even conceive of might make proper inference slightly less slow.
+If I kept having to look up the meaning of $+$ I can imagine I'd get frustrated very quickly.

 Back to the App.
 What's happening now is that I have an app that will run a SensorDrone, and keep querying it even when the phone is asleep, or the App is force closed.
 Necessary extensions are logging the data and sending it to a webservice (Google Cloud Messaging is favourite I think).